codac-team/codac/doc/doc/tutorial/07-data-association/index.rst

   .. figure:: img/datasso_obs.png

     Black pies depict the range-and-bearing measurements with uncertainties.
+Note that on this figure, landmarks boxes have been inflated for display purposes.

 At this point of the lesson, the robot perceives some of the 150 landmarks.
 It is not able to know which landmarks have been seen, and it has no knowledge about its own trajectory or its initial position.